Battle of Borodino: Historiography

 Histories during the Soviet era raised the battle to a mythic contest with serious political overtones.
 They depicted Kutuzov as a master tactician, directing every move on the battlefield with the precision of a ballet master directing his troupe.
 Kutuzov's abilities on the battlefield were, in the eyes of his contemporaries and fellow Russian generals, far more complex; they were often described in less than flattering terms.
-Noted author and historian David G. Chandler, writing in 1966, echoes the Soviet-era Russian histories in several ways, asserting that General Kutuzov remained in control of the battle throughout, for instance by ordering counter-moves to Napoleon's tactics personally rather than Bagration and Barclay doing so, and putting aside personal differences to overcome any dispositional mistakes.
-Far from languishing in his tent at a distance from the battle, Chandler argued that Kutuzov remained with the army.
+Historian David G. Chandler, writing in 1966, echoes the Soviet-era Russian histories in several ways, asserting General Kutuzov remained in control of the battle throughout, for instance by ordering counter-moves to Napoleon's tactics personally rather than Bagration and Barclay doing so, and putting aside personal differences to overcome any dispositional mistakes.
+Far from languishing in his tent at a distance from the battle, Chandler argued Kutuzov remained with the army.
 Chandler also has the Russian army in much better shape, moving to secondary prepared positions and seriously considering attacking the next day.
 Later historians Riehn and Mikaberidze have Kutuzov leaving most of the battle to Bagration and Barclay de Tolly, leaving early in the afternoon and relaying orders from his camp 30 minutes from the front.
-However, Chandler did concede that most of the errors on the Russian side were "the responsibility of their senior generals", and that "Kutusov made as small a personal contribution to the general development of the battle as his famous opponent."
+However, Chandler did concede most of the errors on the Russian side were "the responsibility of their senior generals", and "Kutuzov made as small a personal contribution to the general development of the battle as his famous opponent."

 Kutuzov's dispositions for the battle are described as clearly mistaken, by leaving the right far too strong and the left much too weak.
 Only the fact that Bagration and Barclay cooperated fully saved the Russian army, doing much to mitigate the bad positioning overall.
 Nothing was more damning than the 300 artillery pieces which stood silent on the Russian right.